jhaux/VUNet/README.md

 edflow -n test_vunet -b base.yaml prjoti.yaml -t
 ```
 Replace `<your/path/here>` with a directory, you want to log the training
 outputs to.
-You can also leave this out
+You can also leave this out.

 The first time you run this command it will download a small debug training
 dataset.
 To learn more about this dataset and what kind of data VUNet expects,